Ottawa, June 7, 2017

 6. If a shipment contains more than one prohibited title, the Form K27A, Continuation Sheet, will be used by CBSA officials to indicate to the importer the specific reasons for which each title was prohibited.
 A completed Form K27A will then accompany the completed Form K27.

-- (a) the decision may be appealed by writing to the Recourse Directorate, at the address provided on the Form K27, within 90 days of the date of the determination, referring to the title of the material, the applicable Form K27 control number, and any other applicable information;
+- (a) the decision may be appealed by writing to the Prohibited Importations Unit - Recourse, at the address provided on the Form K27, within 90 days of the date of the determination, referring to the title of the material, the applicable Form K27 control number, and any other applicable information;

 - (b) the goods may be exported, under customs control and at the importer’s expense and arrangement; or